Money In Argentina For Tourists: Blue Dollar & MEP Rate

 Avoid exchanging money at the Buenos Aires International Airport Ezeiza.
 You will get the worst possible exchange rate.

-Wait until you get to the city and exchange your currency in Buenos Aires downtown.
+Wait until you get to the city and exchange your dollars for pesos in Buenos Aires downtown.
 To get to the city of Buenos Aires without without the need to exchange money, you have several options:

 • Arrange a transfer with your accommodation;